0sanai/Jump/README.md

 # Jump

-In this Figma plug-in, you can move instantly to the specified frame.
+Easy access to specified frames and components.

 To build: